Davenads/DFC-Data/README.md

 - **/rankings**: Displays official DFC rankings based on tournament performance with interactive recent matches view
 - **/stats**: Shows simplified player statistics including W/L record, winrate, rank, and recent match history
 - **/recentsignups**: Views recent tournament signups with pagination, filtered by tournament cutoff dates
+- **/recentduels**: Shows recent duels from the last X days (1-30 days, defaults to 7) with match details and class information
+- **/fightcard**: Displays the current fight card with upcoming matches, showing player matchups and divisions (HLD/LLD/Melee)

 ### Legacy/Deprecated Commands
 These commands are being phased out and are not endorsed by the DFC: